reteo/Survival-Industry/Recipe.md

 Steve's Workshop provides the work table.
 This table can have up to four modules, whether they're crafting tables or furnaces.
 It also extends the efficiency of coal, as the fuel use is twice the time of a vanilla furnace.
 Once you have the ability to use a friction heater, this table will no longer be as useful for smelting, but with four crafting tables, you can make some pretty complex things without losing place in parent recipes.

 The Vegan Option is a way of limiting your interaction with mobs.
 It provides alternatives to just about every mob drop, short of the dragon egg or the nether star, using vanilla worldgen.
-You will need to explore the world for this to be useful.
+You will need to explore the world for this to be useful, but it can be valuable if you don't want to face the hordes at night.

 Because of the expanded mining progression, iron will not be available before you need to farm, and farming is the first thing you need to do after establishing your sleeping space.
 To mitigate this issue, the wooden buckets mod has been added to the pack.
 This mod allows you to use a wooden bucket to carry water where you want to place it.

 Speaking of the mining progression, there is a singular lack of mention of an alloying mechanic so far, which is important for making bronze, which is required before machines can be made.
+Metallurgy adds the crusher, and AOBD allows all ores to be dusted for alloying.
+However, there are two more options that are custom-made for this pack.

 Part of the Survival Industry core mod is a mechanic called "Backyard Metalcasting," in which ores are smelted and alloyed in the vanilla furnace using a clay crucible.
 Crucibles are made using a block of clay and a block of sand, and then the formed crucible is fired in the furnace to make a finished crucible.
 A crucible can hold two ingots of different metals for alloying, or one block of ore for smelting (smelting ore directly in the furnace has been disabled).
 Once the filled crucible has been smelted, you then craft the glowing-hot crucible with a sand ingot mold (crafted using simply one block of sand) to make either one (in the case of ore smelting) or two (in the case of alloying) ingots of metal.
 The sand mold is turned back into sand (broken to reveal the cooled ingots), and the crucible is not lost, so this mechanic is infinitely repeatable without the need for more materials (aside from the metals or ores).
 However, keep in mind that filled crucibles cannot stack, so this alloying mechanic is mainly for early-game; anyone wanting larger-scale alloying should look elsewhere.